kanch91/nm-assignment/README.md

-# nm-assignment
+# mini-projets
- All the codes used in NM assignment 1
+ All the codes used in the set of mini-projects

  # Directory Structure
     - Q1: Four R-markdowns, one for each part